Nonlinear mechanism of the self-sustaining process in the buffer and logarithmic layer of wall-bounded flows: Conclusions

 \section{Conclusions}

 We have studied the SSP of wall-bounded turbulence in the buffer and log layers with special emphasis on the nonlinear mechanisms involved in vortex regeneration.
-For this purpose, we have utilised resolvent analysis to identify the most amplified nonlinear term in the incompressible Navier-Stokes equations and studied the effect of this term on DNS of turbulent channel flow optimised to study isolated structures in the buffer and log layer.
+For this purpose, we have utilised resolvent analysis to identify the most amplified nonlinear term in the incompressible Navier-Stokes equations and studied the effect of this term on numerical simulations of turbulent channel flow tailored to study isolated structures in the buffer and log layer.

 Simulations of the minimal channel for the buffer and log layer with a fixed mean streamwise velocity profile were performed to isolate the structures at a prescribed scale.
 The most amplified nonlinear term corresponding to the most energetic wavenumber was then computed from the resolvent analysis using the mean velocity profile of the minimal channel simulations.
-The identified mode was removed from the nonlinear term of the corresponding DNS for a minimal channel simulation with a fixed mean velocity profile at each time step.
-This is made possible by the orthonormality of the resolvent modes, which creates an orthonormal basis for the nonlinear term to be projected onto.
+The identified mode was removed from the nonlinear term of the corresponding simulation for a minimal channel simulation with a fixed mean velocity profile at each time step.
+This is made possible by the orthonormality of the resolvent modes, which provides an orthonormal basis for the nonlinear term to be projected onto.
 We have shown that the removal of the principal forcing mode leads to a reduction of turbulence in the flow.
-We also applied the removal method for subsequent forcing modes as well as non-fundamental wavenumbers instead and observed an only marginal decrease in the turbulence intensities, which reinstates the principal forcing mode for the fundamental wavenumber as the most amplified, and thus the most important, component of the nonlinear term.
+We also applied the removal method for subsequent forcing modes as well as non-fundamental wavenumbers instead and observed only a marginal decrease in the turbulence intensities, which reinstates the principal forcing mode for the fundamental wavenumber as the most amplified, and thus the most important, component of the nonlinear term.
 The diminished effect on the log layer is attributed to the multi-scale nature of high-Reynolds-number turbulence due to the more complicated interaction between various scales.

 Finally, we identified the coherent structures that, through the nonlinear interaction, form the principal forcing mode.
 The identified structures are in the form of spanwise-sheared spanwise rolls and oblique streaks for both the buffer and log layer.
 The interaction of the two components highlighted here regenerates streamwise vortices, which through the lift-up mechanism amplifies streamwise streaks.
 These streamwise streaks break down, spawning new generations of meandering streaks and spanwise rolls, completing the SSP.
 The similarities in the structures identified for the buffer and log layer highlights the similarity of the nonlinear process in the SSP of the two cases.